Avoid receding hairline (for men)

 - Leave it on for 30 minutes up to one hour.
 The rationale behind this is to make your scalp fully absorb the natural oil, making hair growth more effective.

 - Cover the hair and scalp.
-Use shower cap to cover the hair and scalp for 30 minutes to 1 hour, to make absorption of the natural oil more effective.
+Use a shower cap to cover the hair and scalp for 30 minutes to 1 hour, to make absorption of the natural oil more effective.

 The above procedures will help you properly apply natural oils on your scalp and hair to promote hair growth to the receding hairlines.